okta/okta-sdk-dotnet/README.md

 | MaxRetries             | The number of times to retry. |

 Check out the [Configuration Reference section](#configuration-reference) for more details about how to set these values via configuration.

-> Note: The default retry strategy will be automatically added to the client for 2.x series.

 ### Custom Retry